This post was originally published on A Globe Well Travelled in 2014. The content has been revised and updated with fresh information.

 How to get to Auschwitz from Krakow:

-A popular and convenient way to travel from Krakow to Auschwitz is by day tour.
-Bus tours usually include transportation from Krakow (around 1.5 to 2 hours drive), entrance tickets to the site, and an experienced guide who provides valuable insights into the history of the death camps.
-Tours usually visit both Auschwitz I and Auschwitz II-Birkenau.
+🚌 A popular and convenient way to get to Auschwitz is by booking an Auschwitz-Birkenau day tour from Krakow.
+Tours will usually include transport from the city (around 1.5 to 2 hours drive), entrance tickets to the site, and an experienced guide.
+Day tours will usually include visits to both Auschwitz I and Auschwitz II-Birkenau.

-- Train: Trains depart from Krakow Glowny (Krakow Main Station) to Oswiecim, the nearest town to Auschwitz.
+🚆 You can catch a train from Krakow Glowny to Oswiecim, the nearest town to Auschwitz.
 The journey takes around 1 hour and 30 minutes.
 From the Oswiecim train station, it’s a short taxi or bus ride to the Auschwitz-Birkenau State Museum.

 The death camp is big and has lots to see, so plan to spend at least 3-4 hours at the site to fully explore both Auschwitz 1 and Auschwitz 2.

-Due to high demand, it’s essential to make reservations in advance, especially during peak tourist seasons.
+It’s essential to get your Auschwitz tickets in advance, especially during peak tourist seasons due to high demand.
 You can do this online through the official Auschwitz-Birkenau State Museum website.

 What to bring